 Frances Olive Anderson CE Primary School welcomes its responsibilities to promote disability equality according to the Disability Equality Duty and the Disability Discrimination Act (DDA) as a further positive step towards achieving equality for disabled pupils and staff across all areas of school life.
+We follow guidance advised in Section 69 of the Children and Families Act 2014.

 We see this commitment as a key component in the ethos of our school and view the links with other equalities policies and practices as positive and informing.
-The school's current Accessibility Plan will be included within the Disability Equality Scheme (DES) to ensure that both plans are mutually supportive.
+The school's current Accessibility Plan will sit alongside our Equality Information & Objectives Policy and Action Plan to ensure that both plans are mutually supportive.
+This can be found on the Parents page of our website under Policies. www.olive-anderson.lincs.sch.uk